Trusted WordPress tutorials, when you need them most.

 Note: The GDPR Agreement field is always a required field, and it cannot be pre-checked to comply with the GDPR law.
 You can only add one GDPR agreement field to each form.

 Next, you can go to the Settings » Confirmations tab in the form builder.
-Here, you’ll get different options to select when a user submits a form.
-For instance, you can show a message, a page, or to redirect users to another URL.
+Here, you’ll find different options for selecting when a user submits a form.
+For instance, you can show a message or a page or redirect users to another URL.

 Edit form confirmation settings